MichaelMcCann1/Flappy-Bird/README.md

 ```

 ### Obstacle Generation and Movement
-A set of obstaacles are generated every 2000ms and all obstacles are moved every 20ms as defined in the class constructor.
+A set of obstacles are generated every 2000ms and all obstacles are moved every 20ms as defined in the class constructor.

 All obstacles are stored in an obstacle container which is shown in HTML markup.
 This `div` is placed to the right of the game and the bottom of the `div` is at the same height as the top of ground container.
 A bottom obstacle is created by randomly generating a height.
-This obstacle is then appeneded to the obstacle container `div`.
-The height of the top obstacle is calculated by taking the height of the entire game and substracting the height of the ground, the height of the bottom obstacle, and 150px.
+This obstacle is then appended to the obstacle container `div`.
+The height of the top obstacle is calculated by taking the height of the entire game and subtracting the height of the ground, the height of the bottom obstacle, and 150px.
 The result is an obstacle that will leave a gap of 150px between the bottom and top obstacle.

 The obstacles are moved by taking their `left` style and subtracting the value by 3px.
 After every movement the game checks for a collision between the bird and the obstacles.
-This is accomplised by using the `getBoundingClientRect` of the obstacle and the bird.
+This takes place by using the `getBoundingClientRect` of the obstacles and the bird.
 The score is updated in a similar way.
-The game checks if the bird made it through the gap of the pipes by again using the location of the obstacles and bird by using `getBoundingClientRect`.
+The game checks if the bird made it through the gap of the pipes by again using the location of the obstacles and bird with `getBoundingClientRect`.

 ### Ending the game
 The game ends when the bird collides with either the ground or an obstacle.
-Once this takes palce the `game.gameOverScreenPopup()` method is called.
-This function first clears all the intervals set earlier (pullBird(), generateObstacle(), and moveObstacle()).
-It then changes the display of a modal and the popup screen which tells the player what the highscore is and how to play again.
+Once this takes place the `game.gameOverScreenPopup()` method is called.
+This function first clears all the intervals set earlier (`pullBird()`, `generateObstacle()`, and `moveObstacle()`).
+It then changes the display of a modal and the popup screen which tells the player what the high score is and how to play again.

 ``` javascript
 gameOverScreenPopup(){